FaVIQ: FAct Verification from Information-seeking Questions: Data

-\paragraph{From ambiguous questions ({\em \D})} We assume data consisting of a set of $\left(q, \{q_1, a_1\}, \{q_2, a_2\}\right)$, where $q$ is an information seeking question that has $a_1, a_2$ as multiple distinct answers.\footnote{ If $q$ has more than two distinct answers, we sample two.
+\paragraph{From ambiguous questions ({\em \D} set)} We use the data consisting of a set of $\left(q, \{q_1, a_1\}, \{q_2, a_2\}\right)$, where $q$ is an information seeking question that has $a_1, a_2$ as multiple distinct answers.\footnote{ If $q$ has more than two distinct answers, we sample two.
 This is to construct a reasonable number of claims per $q$. } $q_1$ and $q_2$ are disambiguated questions for the answers $a_1$ and $a_2$, i.e., $q_1$ has $a_1$ as a valid answer and $a_2$ as an invalid answer.
 We use $(q_1, a_1)$ and $(q_2, a_2)$ as valid question-answer pairs, and $(q_1, a_2)$ and $(q_2, a_1)$ as invalid question-answer pairs.

-This data is particularly well suited to fact checking because individual examples require identification of entities, events, or properties that are semantically close but distinct: the fact that a user asked an ambiguous question $q$ without realizing the difference between $(q_1, a_1)$ and $(q_2, a_2)$ indicates that the distinction is non-trivial and is hard to notice without sufficient background knowledge about the topic of the question.
+This set of data requires identification of close-yet-distinct entities, events, or properties: the fact that a user asked an ambiguous question $q$ without realizing the difference between $(q_1, a_1)$ and $(q_2, a_2)$ indicates that the distinction is non-trivial and is hard to notice without sufficient background knowledge about the topic of the question.

-\paragraph{From regular questions ({\em \N})} We use the QA data consisting of a set of $\left(q, a \right)$: an information-seeking question $q$ and its answer $a$.
-We then obtain an invalid answer to $q$, denoted as $a_\mathrm{neg}$, from an off-the-shelf QA model for which we use the model from \citet{karpukhin2020dense}---DPR followed by a span extraction model.
-We carefully choose $a_\mathrm{neg}$ with tricks to obtain the hard negative but not the false negative; details provided in Appendix~\ref{app:data-construction}.
+\paragraph{From regular questions ({\em \N} set)} We use the QA data consisting of a set of $\left(q, a \right)$: an information-seeking question $q$ and its answer $a$.
+We additionally obtain an invalid answer to $q$, denoted as $a_\mathrm{neg}$, which is adversarially chosen from the off-the-shelf QA model~\citep{karpukhin2020dense} (details in Appendix~\ref{app:data-construction}).
 We use $(q, a)$ and $(q, a_\mathrm{neg})$ as a valid and an invalid question-answer pair, respectively.

 We can think of $(q, a_\mathrm{neg})$ as a {\em hard} negative pair chosen adversarially from the QA model.
 This data can be obtained on a much larger scale than the \D\ set because annotating a single valid answer is easier than annotating disambiguations.